LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 Users were sometimes given contradicting advice; a suggestion to email in a complex query was then met with the suggestion to use the drop-in service as the query was _too_ complex!

-\- (Luiza - got a similar sense of ‘can I just talk to someone that knows what they’re talking about’.
-‘I’ve gone on the website but the FAQs are not specific enough for what I need - my problem is much more nuanced than the FAQs

 ### Cheltenham

 Claire Cook fed back on her work at Cheltenham.